 Think better picture, better audio and an overall better usability factor.
 The Pro is what HTC are calling the ultimate VR experience and it’s hard to argue against them.

 Sony have introduced the Playstation VR headset due to the virtual reality games becoming more mainstream than ever before.

 Their VR headset has a super sleek design and impressive content support creating fantastic overall experience.

 Sony’s headset is the only one that caters towards console gaming, specifically.
 If you’re looking to convert your console into a virtual reality with the minimum of fuss then there is simply no other alternative.

 Like all of our products, we get asked numerous questions on how and why we think the products we recommend are the best.
 For the most part, the answer is the same and it comes down to WEPC testing criteria and performance levels.
 Some products do differ, but for VR it was fairly simple.

 The following is a short list of some of the areas we take into consideration when choosing the best VR products:

 - Build quality and reliability

-This is just a brief look at what we consider when picking out the best VR gaming headsets this 2019 but gives you an idea of what to expect from each selection.
+This is just a brief look at what we consider when picking out the best VR gaming headsets in 2021 but gives you an idea of what to expect from each selection.

 It’s hard in the modern age to know whether or not a source is trustworthy or not.
 Here at WEPC we take the time to vigorously test our recommendations in the hope of finding it’s best and worst features.